 Sarah Norris placed as Vice President of Sales for Innowatts, Western Region by Sudduth Search

-Houston, TX: Today, Sudduth Search, LLC, a boutique retained executive search firm headquartered in Houston, Texas, appointed Sarah Norris as Vice President of Sales for Innowatts.
-Sarah will be responsible for generating, identifying and closing new business with retail energy providers and regulated utilities in the Western Region of the United States
+Houston, TX: Today, Sudduth Search, LLC, a boutique retained executive search firm headquartered in Houston, Texas, recruited Sarah Norris as Vice President of Sales for Innowatts.
+Sarah will be responsible for generating, identifying and closing new business with retail energy providers and regulated utilities in the Western Region of the United States, supporting Innowatts’ rapid growth into new markets.

 Ms. Norris has been in the utilities industry for almost a decade, beginning as an analyst for Energy Acuity, then moving into business development both there and at Detectent.
 Her most recent role was as Senior Director of Client Solutions with Energy Savvy.
 EnergySavvy's parent company, Tendril, merged with Simple Energy to create Uplight.
 Sarah brings a strong understanding of challenges surrounding demand side management, rate education, and customer experience in regulated and deregulated markets.

-Innowatts is a global energy technology company transforming the way energy is bought, sold, managed and consumed.
-They are a leading provider of AMI-enabled predictive analytics and AI-based solutions for utilities, energy retailers, emerging retailers, and smart energy communities.
-To date, the Innowatts eUtility™ technology platform has enabled over 21 million energy consumers and their energy providers with access to lower energy costs and a more reliable and personalized energy experience.
+Innowatts is a global energy technology company providing AMI-enabled predictive analytics and AI-based solutions for utilities, energy retailers, emerging retailers, and smart energy communities.
+To date, the Innowatts eUtility™ technology platform has enabled over 23 million energy consumers and their energy providers with access to lower energy costs and a more reliable and personalized energy experience.

 “Sarah brings a deep and broad understanding of the utilities industry that is rare in the market, as well as a strategic ability to understand the unique needs of utility clients.
 It was such a pleasure working with Sudduth Search.
-Their unique ability to identify and recruit outstanding talent like Sarah is a true value to Innowatts,” Said Eric Danziger, Chief Revenue Officer of Innowatts .
-Eric is responsible for leading worldwide sales, marketing, market development and channel partnerships.
+Their unique ability to identify and recruit outstanding talent like Sarah is a true value to Innowatts,” said Eric Danziger, Chief Revenue Officer of Innowatts, responsible for leading worldwide sales, marketing, market development and channel partnerships.

-Innowatts previously announced the initial closing a of its Series B round in May 2019, led by Energy Impact Partners with participation from Shell Ventures, Energy Ventures, Iberdrola and Energy and Environment Investment.
-The newest investor in the current round is Veronorte, a South American-based venture capital firm.
+Innowatts has raised more than $25 million to date, most recently closing a $20 million Series B round in July 2019, led by Energy Impact Partners with participation from Shell Ventures, Evergy Ventures, Iberdrola, Veronorte, and Energy and Environment Investment.
+Innowatts’ syndicate of investment partners represents all major global energy markets, including the United States, Europe, Japan, and South America.

 About Innowatts